Chapter 3: Automatic Differentiation

 3.4.1 Reshape

-Reshape function is the simplest shape-changing operation.
+Reshape is the simplest shape-changing operation.
 In the forward pass, we take the data and arrange it into a new shape (e.g., turning a \(1 \times 6\) vector into a \(2 \times 3\) matrix).
-Under the hood it not creating a new memory but it's just changing how it views that data.
+Under the hood, it's not creating new memory—it's just changing how it views that data.

 $$\begin{aligned} \text{Original matrix } A &= \begin{pmatrix} 1 & 2 & 3 & 4 \\ 5 & 6 & 7 & 8 \\ 9 & 10 & 11 & 12 \end{pmatrix}_{3 \times 4} \\[1em] \text{Reshape to } B &= \begin{pmatrix} 1 & 2 & 3 \\ 4 & 5 & 6 \\ 7 & 8 & 9 \\ 10 & 11 & 12 \end{pmatrix}_{4 \times 3} \\[1em] \text{or } C &= \begin{pmatrix} 1 & 2 \\ 3 & 4 \\ 5 & 6 \\ 7 & 8 \\ 9 & 10 \\ 11 & 12 \end{pmatrix}_{6 \times 2} \end{aligned}$$